grigoryoskin/physical-simulation-opengl/src/3d_fem/README.md

 # Soft body simulation made with OpenGL and Eigen.

-Soft body simulation using finate element method on a tetrahedral mesh.
+Soft body simulation using finite element method on a tetrahedral mesh.
 For strain I used Neo-Hookean model.
-(Took the formula from https://en.wikipedia.org/wiki/Neo-Hookean_solid)
+(Took the formula from https://en.wikipedia.org/wiki/Neo-Hookean_solid).

-Each step the system is updated using backward Euler method and rendered with OpenGL using a lil pbr shader.
+For tetrahedral mesh generation I used https://github.com/Yixin-Hu/TetWild (Bunny meshes included in the project).
+After each step the tetrahedral mesh is skinned with a regular triangular mesh (also included) that gets rendered with OpenGL using a lil pbr shader.
 By default it uses linear approximation to solve equation of motion, so it's a little unstable.
 It is possible to use gradient descent to get more precision.

 ![ezgif com-video-to-gif](https://user-images.githubusercontent.com/44236259/118449727-62dd9700-b72e-11eb-96e6-411ca4f9c83a.gif)